pierreblavy2/esp8266-lamp/README.md

 ![Website](https://raw.githubusercontent.com/pierreblavy2/esp8266-lamp/main/screenshots/website.png)

 # Thanks
-Thank a Lot to Syntax and Uru, who helped a lot for this project!
+Thank a lot to Syntax and Uru, who helped a lot for this project!